 2.1 Main Ingredients

-- Fresh Pasta: Homemade pasta is preferred for its texture and flavor, but store-bought options can also work in a pinch.
+- Fresh Pasta: homemade is best for texture and taste, but store-bought works in a pinch.

 2.2 Alternative Ingredients

-- Gluten-Free Pasta: Consider using gluten-free flour to make the pasta or purchase gluten-free ravioli.
+- Gluten-Free Pasta: use gluten-free flour to make the dough or buy ready-made gluten-free ravioli.

-- Plant-Based Alternatives: Use non-dairy cheeses or nut-based substitutes for a vegan version of the dish.
+- Plant-Based Cheese: swap ricotta and parmesan for non-dairy or nut-based cheeses for a vegan version.

 Equipment Needed